nxp-mcuxpresso/mcuxsdk-doc/boards/RT/evkmimxrt685/gettingStartedXplorer/topics/boot_or_run_from_flash.md

 # Boot or Run from Flash

 Boot from Flash is straight forward when using IAR environment.
 SDK provides either two or four different build configurations based on the project: debug \(from SRAM\)/ release \(from SRAM\)/ flash\_debug/ flash\_release.
 Flash configurations use different memory map in project linker options.
-For details, see [Figure 1](boot_or_run_from_flash.md#JFEFH).
+For details, see [Figure 1](#JFEFH).

+(JFEFH)=
 |![](../images/image45.png "Linker settings")

 |